Troubleshooting¶

 Issues With Overrides¶

-line from your override file.
+If you see the error version mismatched between two composefiles, remove the version: line from your override file.
 This has been deprecated for awhile (2021), but has only recently (2025) begun causing warnings and errors on newer versions of Docker.

-Additionally, if you've made any modifications to the service definition file in the override file, you might want to check the output of a Docker command like docker stack ps binaryninja_enterprise --no-trunc
+Additionally, if you've made any modifications to the service definition file in the override file, you might want to check the output of a Docker command like docker stack ps binaryninja_enterprise --no-trunc to see if the containers are failing to start for any reason that's been identified by Docker itself.

 Network Errors When Starting the Enterprise Server¶